sarahdayan/browserstore.js/README.md

 ## Acknowledgements

 Design-wise, BrowserStore draws inspiration from [Luxon][luxon] and [Store.js][github:store].
-Props to their author for the fantastic job they did.
+Props to their authors for the fantastic job they did.

 ## License